meilisearch/documentation/guides/introduction/quick_start_guide.md

 MeiliSearch is written in `Rust`.
 To compile it, [installing the Rust toolchain](https://www.rust-lang.org/tools/install) is required.

-If the Rust toolchain is already installed, on your local system, clone the repository and change it to your working directory.
+If the Rust toolchain is already installed, clone the repository on your local system and change it to your working directory.

 ```bash
 $ git clone https://github.com/meilisearch/MeiliSearch